revel/revel/tutorial/gettingstarted.md

 The Revel command line tool is how you build, run, and package Revel applications.

-Use `go get` to install it:
+Use `go install` to install it:

-	go get github.com/robfig/revel/revel
+	go install github.com/robfig/revel/revel

 Then, ensure the $GOPATH/bin directory is in your PATH so that you can reference the command from anywhere.